-For this integrative approach, we provide an internationally outstanding range of imaging methods comprising non-invasive human imaging (3 and 7 Tesla MRI, MEG), small animal imaging (4.7 Tesla MRI, SPECT/CT), and cellular imaging (2 channel STED, 2 photon confocal microscopy, FRET and FLIM microscopy, electron microscopy).
+For this integrative approach, we provide an internationally outstanding range of imaging methods comprising non-invasive human imaging (3 and 7 Tesla MRI, MEG), small animal imaging (9.4 Tesla MRI, 4.7 Tesla MRI, SPECT/CT), and cellular imaging (2 channel STED, 2 photon confocal microscopy, FRET and FLIM microscopy, electron microscopy).

 It is our overall mission to offer a modern, service-oriented neuroimaging infrastructure and a platform for interdisciplinary dialogue, thus promoting integrated approaches in cognitive neuroscience.
 Therefore, our services also include training in the use of our equipment and in safety procedures, as well as support in data collection and analysis.
 We also organize workshops and conferences to engender networking and the transfer of application-oriented knowledge.